How To Register

 Camp Emeth Registration with CampInTouch

 Camp Emeth registration is available through CampInTouch’s online portal.
-Registration is now open for summer 2025.
+Registration for summer 2026 is now open all families!

 Returning Camp Families

 We can't wait to see you again!
-Registration is now open - you'll use the same CampInTouch login as last year.
+Priority registration for returning camper families is now open, as of Friday, January 23, 2026.
+You'll use the same CampInTouch login as last year.
 Additional information can be found below.

 NEW Camp Families